 My Health Journey

 The truth is, I wasn’t always healthy.
 I grew up on Captain Crunch and microwave meals, was overweight as a child, and developed serious body image issues and eating disorders at the age of 12.
-For most of my life, I struggled with yo-yo dieting, depression, digestive issues, and a serious lack of self-worth.
+For most of my life, I struggled with acne, hypersensitive skin, digestive issues, yo-yo dieting, and a serious lack of self-worth.
 Simply put, I hated my body and I tried everything to change it.

 Eventually, my vicious cycle of extreme dieting and binge eating, work/coffee addiction, lack of sleep, chronic stress, and completely toxic lifestyle finally caught up with me one morning in July 2009 when I couldn’t lift myself out of bed.
 I literally could not move.